-This financial report is designed to provide our citizens, taxpayers, parents, investors and creditors with a general overview of the district's finances and to show the District's accountability for the money it receives.
-If you have questions about this report or need additional financial information, please contact Bradley Johnson, Superintendent/CBO, 4612 Dehesa Road, El Cajon, CA 92019 (619) 444-2161 x13.
+This financial report is designed to provide our citizens, taxpayers, parents, investors, and creditors with a general overview of the District's finances and to show the District's accountability for the money it receives.
+If you have questions about this report or need additional financial information, please contact the Business Office, at Dehesa School District, in person at 4612 Dehesa Road, El Cajon, CA 92019 or via phone at (619) 444-2161.